-They say to find your passion in life you need look no further than your childhood.
+They say to find your true passion in life you need look no further than your childhood.
 Oprah, for example, as a little girl supposedly lined up her dolls and interviewed them.

 The earliest story I remember was from Sunset Park, a campground on Cross Lake in Central NY where we spent many weekends during the summer.
 The campsites were mostly on the water, and the general store and rec center was at the top of a steep hill.
 One year, our campsite was at the bottom of that hill.
-One day, my Grandma Betty and I road our bikes to the store, and we had to push our bikes up the hill because it was too steep to ride up.
-I remember it had to be Grandma Betty, because Grandma Polly never road a bike that I knew of, and actually always warned us not to ride our bikes into the lake!
+One day, my Grandma Betty and I rode our bikes to the store, and we had to push our bikes up the hill because it was too steep to ride up.
+I remember it had to be Grandma Betty, because Grandma Polly never rode a bike that I knew of, and actually always warned us not to ride our bikes into the lake!
 Grandma Betty and I got our goodies from the store and headed back to our site.

-The story goes – or so they tell me – that Grandma Betty was suggesting we walk our bikes down the hill – but I was already gone – bare feet in flip-flops, off the pedals, sticking out right because my little legs couldn’t keep up – flying down the hill – hair flowing, no helmet, eyes as big as saucers, grin on my face- in sheer delight!
+The story goes – or so they tell me – that Grandma Betty was suggesting we walk our bikes down the hill – but I was already gone – bare feet in flip-flops, off the pedals, sticking out right because my little legs couldn’t keep up – fl ying down the hill – hair flowing, no helmet, eyes as big as saucers, a grin on my face- in sheer delight!

-I don’t remember Grandma’s suggestion or her panic, as she could do nothing but watch helplessly from top of the hill.
+I don’t remember Grandma’s suggestion or her panic, as she could do nothing but watch helplessly from the top of the hill.
 I do remember Dad at the bottom of the hill – arms out, thinking about catching me and at the last minute jumping out of the way.
 The road flattened and turned and I eventually slowed and stopped on my own, riding safely back to the site.
 No harm, no foul!
 Wondering what the fuss was all about.

 I was the youngest and smallest in my neighborhood.
 In the evening, many of the kids would be out riding bikes.
 10-speeds.
 Big kid bikes.
 Being the youngest, I still didn’t have one.
 And I didn’t want to ride my banana seat bike.
 Gosh, that would be so embarrassing.

-Somehow, Dad knew my pain, and my heart.
+Somehow, Dad knew my pain and my heart.
 I just wanted to fit in and ride with the big kids.
 So, out came his brown 3-speed and up and down the street he rode – with me on the bar in front of him – with the big kids!

 In 5th grade, I made a “Please quit smoking” poster for my dad for Christmas.
 There wasn’t a dry eye that Christmas morning.
 In the spring, my dad gave me my first 10-speed bike.
 A bike he had bought with the money he saved when he quit smoking.